 Last week I stayed at the Hyatt Regency Rochester in New York, and while exploring the city uncovered more amazing cultural and historical attractions than I expected to find.
 Rochester, I knew, was home of Eastman Kodak and that huge film and camera empire, and I was familiar with the George Eastman Museum, the world’s oldest photography museum.
-But I didn’t realize the abundance of other attractions, and that a river flows through the city (duh, the Erie Canal moved by in days before the Iron Horse!)
+But I didn’t realize the abundance of other attractions, and that a river flows through the city (duh, the Erie Canal was here before the Iron Horse!)

 |High Falls from Genesse Brew House|

 The picturesque High Falls on the Genesee River is a dynamic part of the urban landscape.
 Revitalization of the city has concentrated on river walks and an abundance of pleasant green zones.

 Early city fathers laid groundwork for Rochester’s grand park system and early city mothers were arrested for voting in neighborhoods near the greenways.
 Yes, Rochester is home of Susan B. Anthony who rallied America’s ladies to fight for the right to vote.

 |Susan B. Anthony and Frederick Douglass in park near Anthony’s home where she was arrested for voting.|